itb-community/ITB-ModUtils/README.md

 * `buildingDestroyedHook( mission, buildingData )`

 	Fired when a building is destroyed, and its tile is no longer blocked.

+* `skillStartHook( mission, pawn, weaponId, p1, p2 )`

+	Fired when the game begins executing a weapon's `SkillEffect`, ie. before any of the skill's effects are executed (charge, push, damage, whatever).

+* `skillEndHook( mission, pawn, weaponId, p1, p2 )`

+	Fired when the game finishes executing a weapon's `SkillEffect`, ie. after all of the skill's effects are executed (charge, push, damage, whatever).

+* `skillQueuedStartHook( mission, pawn, weaponId, p1, p2 )`

+	Same as `skillStartHook`, but for the queued part of `SkillEffect`.

+* `skillQueuedEndHook( mission, pawn, weaponId, p1, p2 )`

+	Same as `skillEndHook`, but for the queued part of `SkillEffect`.

+* `skillBuildHook( mission, pawn, weaponId, p1, p2, skillEffect )`

+	Fired right after the weapon's `GetSkillEffect` is called, but before its result is passed back to the game. `skillEffect` argument is the `SkillEffect` that will be executed.
+You can modify it in this hook to eg. give the weapon additional effects.

 ```lua
 buildingData = {